flatironinstitute/sciware/02_Testing/slides.md

 - objects with null or missing data

-# Example Crossmatch Tests
-## Known Failures
+# Tests of Crossmatch Script: Known Failures
 - objects with insufficient data to test if closest match is the best one
 - objects with large uncertainties on location

-# Activity
-## Think of one of each type of test relevat to your current work
+## Activity: Think of one of each type of test relevat to your current work
-- Software - Does the code run as expected?
+- **Software** - Does the code run as expected?
-- Acceptance/Integration - Is the output logical and/or physically realistic?
+- **Acceptance/Integration** - Is the output logical and/or physically realistic?
-- Unit - Do all the little bits work?
+- **Unit** - Do all the little bits work?
-- Edge - What unusual cases work?
+- **Edge** - What unusual cases work?
-- Known Failures - What does the code NOT do?
+- **Known Failures** - What does the code NOT do?

 ## What is a "test"?

 * Something you can run (a program, script, function)
-* distinct from your "real" code (unnecessary)
+* ...distinct from your "real" code (unnecessary)
-* that runs relatively quickly (while you wait)
+* ...that runs relatively quickly (while you wait)
-* that executes some portion of your "real" code
+* ...that executes some portion of your "real" code
-* and checks that it is doing what you expect
+* ...that checks something (?)
-* and returns success if things are good, or some kind of error otherwise.
+* ...and returns success if things are good, or some kind of error otherwise.

 ## Debugging assertions